leonitousconforti/the-moby-effect/bin/README.md

-TODO: REFACTOR THIS INTO ONE FILE ONCE THEY ARE ALL IMPLEMENTED AND TESTED, IT WILL BE PRETTY SMALL

 Implements all the common docker cli commands except for login and logout because I don't want to have to deal with credential helpers

 ```